-Here, we examine the spatial distribution of a single blackworm when it is confined to water filled chambers with concave and convex corners.
-Transparent chambers are constructed that enable full body tracking of the aquatic worm to investigate the role of boundary curvature on their behavior near impenetrable boundaries.
-Our observations show that the worm progressively aligns with the boundary as it comes in contact before getting trapped in a concave corner of the chamber.
-Whereas, we find that the worms simply continue on into the chamber, and do not follow the boundary, at a convex corner.
-Utilizing a square chamber, we investigate the travel distance over which the worm orients itself with the boundary, and the time scales over which gets trapped at corners and the time taken to travel between corners.
-These observations enable us to quantitatively investigate the physical mechanisms which determine the observed localization behavior with complementary simulations using a bead-spring model.
-Our simulations reproduce many salient observed features showing that boundary following and localization at corners can arise due to purely dynamical reasons in such long slender organisms that interact with a boundary only during contact.
+In this article, we examine the spatial distribution of a single worm confined to water filled chambers, both with and without concave and convex corners.
+Transparent chambers are constructed to allow full body tracking of the aquatic worm, enabling the investigation of how boundary curvature influences behavior near impenetrable walls.
+Our observations reveal that the worm aligns progressively with the boundary upon contact and eventually becomes trapped in a concave corner of the chamber.
+In contrast, the worm continues into the interior of the chamber without following the boundary at the convex corner.
+Using both square and circular chambers, we study the travel distance over which the worm aligns with the boundary and the time scales associated with trapping at the corners.
+These observations allow us to quantitatively investigate the physical mechanisms underlying the observed localization behavior, supported by complementary simulations that model the worm as a self propelled rod.
+The simulations reproduce many of the key features observed in experiments, demonstrating that boundary following and localization at corners can arise purely from the passive dynamics of long slender organisms when their head comes in contact with the boundary.